Her body is slowly growing a second skeleton

 "The actual diagnosis simply blew us all away -- we were absolutely lost in every way," John wrote in an email from California, where he now lives.
 He and RoJeanne divorced in 2012.

 Everyone around Jasmin became paranoid that touching her would cause new bone to grow.
 She was forced to wear a helmet at school until RoJeanne fought the teachers to loosen the restriction.
 Friends and relatives held fundraisers to help defray the cost of her care.
-Jasmin and her mom started a greeting card company to occupy their time and raise awareness of the rare disease.
+The family started a greeting card company to occupy their time and raise awareness of the rare disease.

 "She was really cheated out of what most would consider a normal childhood," John says.